vmware-archive/cascade/README.md

 | Reset     |         | x  |      |          |
 | GPIO      |         |    | x    | x        |

+#### Deprecated Features

 Cascade's Standard Library also impliclty declares two reusable data-structures for communicating back and forth between hardware and software, a memory and a FIFO queue.
 In contrast to the modules described above, these modules are not implicitly instantiated.
-The user may instead instantiate as many as they like.
+The user may instead instantiate as many as they like. **These features are deprecated and should not be used.
+The preferred method for performing general-purpose portable file I/O is the family of file I/O system tasks described above.**

 Cascade memories are dual-port read, single-port write.
 The declaration provided by the Standard Library is shown below.
 ```verilog